January 19, 2018

 It may come as a shock, but we have some major news for retail brands: Customers are more than a number, they’re people with unique preferences, habits and personalities.
 In a world driven by data, there’s a temptation to view customers purely as another potential conversion rather than a person, and this is where brands miss a crucial marketing opportunity.
 Doing the research and uncovering the “who,” “what,” “why,” “when” and “how” behind your customers’ actions is a surefire way to tailor marketing initiatives for more efficacy and response.
 Makes sense, right?
 The better you know your customers, the more you can appeal to them on a personal level, which means more sales, stronger brand loyalty and lasting brand value.
 Curious about how you can get to know your customers?
-Check out our tips below.
+Check out our tips on how to develop accurate customer profiles below.

 1. Start with Social Media

 Social media is a hub for conversations which reveals personal preferences and information that brands can learn from and incorporate in their campaign messaging and strategy.
 A simple hashtag or keyword search can provide valuable insight into how customers are interacting with your brand, providing clear answers to questions like: “How do customers feel about my product?”
 “What products are popular and why?”
 And “Where are people buying my products?”
 These key details can inform your targeting strategy, allowing you to cater to your customers’ interests, location and educational status, among other factors.
 Check-ins, geofilters and hashtags are just a few social tools that track where and when customers are engaging with your brand, whether it’s at a point of sale or a branded event.
-This is also beneficial for retailers with multiple locations, as it offers an efficient means of monitoring foot traffic and how stores are performing.
+This is also beneficial for retailers with multiple locations, as it offers an efficient means of monitoring foot traffic and how retail store locations are performing.